 Known in Sanskrit as Agama(“inhalation”) Nigama (“exhalation”) Veda, the Empty Bowl Meditation induces a calm, blissful state of mind by using the breath to access the kundalinishakti—the divine spiritual power that inhabits every human being.

 As described in renowned Ayurvedic physician Dr. Vasant Lad’s classic Textbook ofAyurveda, this technique serves as a simple, straightforward approach to mindfulness that can be practiced every day.

 How to Practice Empty Bowl Meditation

-The movement of breath is time.
-At these stopping points, the breath stops and time stops, and there is only pure existence.
-Only God (universal life energy) is present and you are surrounded by peace and love.
+“At these stopping points, the breath stops and time stops, and there is only pure existence.
+God is present and you are surrounded by peace and love.
 The moment you allow the lungs to breathe and become like an empty bowl, divine lips can touch you and your heart will fill with divine love.
 God will pour love into you.
 Most bowls are full of ambition, competition, thoughts, feelings, desires, anger, frustrations, or fear.
 Since time immemorial, God has been seeking an empty bowl into which to pour his love.”

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.